 There haven’t been many Anime over my Anime watching journey that have really stood out the way Samurai Champloo has.
 The series very much surprised me as I wasn’t expecting a lot from the title to be honest.
-But I was very surprised in fact when I fished the first episode.
+What will become very clear once you start the first episode is that Samurai Champloo is not at all what you think it’s going to be.
+For an Anime that only came out in 2004, I’d say that it’s different ahead of its time and the writing quality, characters, narrative, settings and other aspects of the show clearly solidify my point.

 The narrative is very interesting and manages to stay fresh up until even the later episodes.
 The cast of characters is good, we have 3 main characters who I’ll come to later and a large collection of supporting sub characters which were all mostly very memorable during my time watching this Anime series.